-Obesity, excess weight gain during pregnancy linked to heavier babies in African-American womenFebruary 11th, 2013 in Overweight and Obesity /
+Obesity, excess weight gain during pregnancy linked to heavier babies in African-American womenFebruary 11, 2013 in Medicine & Health / Overweight and Obesity

 Epidemiologists at Boston University School of Public Health (BUSPH) have found that pre-pregnancy obesity and excess weight gain during pregnancy in African-American women are associated with an increased risk of giving birth to an abnormally large baby.
 Macrosomia, which is defined as a newborn weighing more than 4,000 grams at birth (approximately 8.8 pounds), can cause delivery complications such as hemorrhage, infection, the need for a caesarean section, preeclampsia and perinatal mortality.
 The study, which appears online in the journal Obesity, was conducted by researchers at the Slone Epidemiology Center using data from 59,000 African-American women participating in the Black Women's Health Study.